dbcook/servo-tuna/README.md

 ## Goals

-* Cross-platform app using Node.js (via the next.js framework), React UI components, and the serialport library for Node.
+* Cross-platform app using Node.js (via the next.js framework), React UI components, and the Web Serial APIß.
 * Reverse engineer the serial protocol for the iSV57T servos.
 * Help selecting the correct serial port
 * Much more intuitive UI